petercz1/cli_video_reformatter/README.md

 ## warning - this deletes the original after conversion

-You cna stop this by commenting out the end of
+You cna stop this by commenting out the end of line 10